Ask project owners what keeps them up at night, and they’re likely to talk about construction cost inflation. They have a good reason to feel anxious.

 To really benefit from this strategy of early team integration, project owners should be prepared to release funds to vendors promptly, which in turn will allow those vendors to procure the necessary materials at exactly the right time, lowering the risk of paying more by paying later.
-Blockchain technology could help with this in the near future; by eliminating much of the back-and-forth that can bog down payment processing systems, blockchain could soon make it easier to pay vendors quickly and securely.
-Until then, ensuring that you have the cash on hand to support fast and on-time material purchasing will make a big difference in your overall project spending.
+Ensuring that you have the cash on hand to support fast and on-time material purchasing will make a big difference in your overall project spending.

 4. Communicate, communicate, communicate